-World War II unexploded ordnance still exists in Papua New Guinea, particularly along the Kokoda Trail, at Milne Bay and Rabaul.
+World War II unexploded ordnance still exists in Papua New Guinea, particularly along the Kokoda Track, at Milne Bay and Rabaul.

 Bougainville Island emerged from a period of separatist conflict with the signature of a Peace Agreement in 2001.
 As part of that Agreement, a referendum was held in late 2019, which resulted in a 98% vote in favour of independence.
 Although it has been calm since then, you should be vigilant when travelling in Bougainville, particularly in central and southern Bougainville.
-The mountainous area in central Bougainville around the old Panguna mine is a ‘No Go Zone’, which you should not enter without prior authorisation from the Mekamui who control the border/check point.
+The mountainous area in central Bougainville around the old Panguna mine is designated a ‘No Go Zone’, which you should not enter without prior authorisation from the Mekamui who control the border/check point.

 The land boundary between Indonesia and Papua New Guinea stretches for around 760km and is poorly defined.
 There are occasionally clashes along the border between the Indonesian military and the OPM (Organisasi Papua Merdeka – Free Papua Movement).

 Occasional clashes along the border with Indonesia between the Indonesian military and the OPM (Organisasi Papua Merdeka – Free Papua Movement) means the situation remains tense.
 In response, the Papua New Guinean Government has strengthened its defence units at its Wutung border post in Sandaun province.
 You should take extreme care and be prepared for possible sudden closure of the border crossing.

 Given the challenging terrain, extreme weather conditions and the condition of some remote airfields in Papua New Guinea, flying in Papua New Guinea carries greater safety risks than flying in the UK.
 Since 2000, over 20 aircraft accidents have happened in Papua New Guinea.
 The worst recent crash was on 13 April 2016 when a Sunbird Aviation PNG Britten-Norman Islander aircraft crashed at Kinuga Airport, killing all 12 people on board.